sbarrio/pso_photo_uploader/README.md

 ### Motivation

 This is basically the same thing that good old http://pso.donut-dhs.org did back in the day.
-Since it appears to be offline (as of August 2024) I decided to create an open source app that replicates its functionality in the hopes of me deploying this on a cheap server for everybody to use or at least make it available for somebody to deploy it themselves.
+Since it appears to be offline (as of August 2024) I decided to create an open source app that replicates its functionality.
+I've also deployed it for the world to use at http://103.45.245.145:3000

 ### Sources